oviu/INST126/Project3/README.md

 specific insight.
 Each of these insights are then passed into a function where they are formatted and written to various created report files.

-The general flow is - get data -> pass data into various functions and return wanted data -> write data to file
+The general flow is - get data -> pass data into various functions and return wanted data -> write data to files

 # Notes/Updates
 .
 The length of the value of each date key from the returned dictionaries in each behavior report function